XiaohanSun001/PMSPcnn/README.md

 cd PMSPcnn/code/features/Topology/
 ./run_topology.sh 1lni
 ```
-The output files are "X_h0.np" and "X_h12.npy" shown in "./Results".
+The output files "X_h0.np" and "X_h12.npy" are placed in "./Results".

 ### Generating sequence

 Extract the mutant sequence from the generated structure.
 Run the following commands: